ecoderz/wordpress-user-security/README.md

 ### 2. Second edit user table function
 On line #48 you'll find the function `ecoderz_preUserQuery()`.
 In this function set the value of `$hiddenuser` with your `$username`.

+### 3. Hide Plugin
+In version 1.0.1 after activating, plugin will automatically hide from plugins list.

 That's it, Hope you guys will find this plugin helpfull.